How to configure a web page to require a username and password

 AuthName "Restricted Area"

-- Save the file and upload it to the directory you want to protect using your favorite FTP client (more info).
+If you've created the file locally, save it and upload it to the directory you want to protect using your favorite FTP client (more info).

-- Connect to Eniac via the command line (we recommend SecureCRT).
-Navigate to the folder you want to protect (the location you uploaded your .htaccess file to).
+line.
+Navigate to the folder you want to protect (the location you

 htpasswd -c .htpasswd cliff